automation-tasks-rs/cargo_auto_lib/DEVELOPMENT.md

 All the functions of `cargo_auto_lib` have extensive help/docs to describe how they work.
 This is nice when you use a code editor with IntelliSense like VSCode.
 Inside the `automation_tasks_rs` you can write your own code.
 No limits there.
 It is just Rust.

+## Caveats writing Cargo.toml

+This crate will attempt to edit `Cargo.toml`.
+Unfortunately, there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.
+If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!